-Air pollution: Even worse than you thought - WHO
+Air pollution: Even worse than we thought - WHO

 "Almost 80% of deaths related to PM2.5 could be avoided in the world if the current air pollution levels were reduced to those proposed in the updated guideline," the WHO said.

-It is also cutting the recommended limit for another form of microparticles, known as PM10s, by 25%.
+It is also cutting the recommended limit for another class of microparticles, known as PM10s, by 25%.

 Other pollutants singled out in the guidelines include ozone, nitrogen dioxide, sulphur dioxide and carbon monoxide.